aws-samples/karpenter-blueprints/blueprints/soci-snapshotter/README.md

 2. `max_concurrent_unpacks_per_image`: Sets the limit for concurrent unpacking of layers per image.
 Default is 1.
 Tuning this to match the number of avg layers count of your container images.
 3. `soci_root_dir`: where downloaded data is stored and extracted, this path should be backed by an high performance storage subsystem.
 Default is "/var/lib/soci-snapshotter-grpc".
 We have set this under /var/lib/containerd where containerd data is stored to benefit when using `instanceStorePolicy: RAID0`.

-The second part of the `userData` handles the configuration of containerd and kubelet through [`NodeConfig`](https://awslabs.github.io/amazon-eks-ami/nodeadm/) which is only supported on AL2023 and simplify various data plane configurations.
+The second part of the `userData` handles the configuration of containerd and kubelet through [`NodeConfig`](https://awslabs.github.io/amazon-eks-ami/nodeadm/) which is only supported on AL2023 and simplify various data plane configurations, Bottlerocket by default configure containerd and kubelet when enabling SOCI parallel mode.

+### Amazon Linux 2023

 1. We configure the `kubelet` image service endpoint to use SOCI as the image service proxy to cache credentials, you can read more on this [here](https://github.com/awslabs/soci-snapshotter/blob/main/docs/registry-authentication.md#kubernetes-cri-credentials)
 2. We configure `containerd` to introduce a new snapshotter plugin as well as configure the default snapshotter to use the configured SOCI snapshotter.